sundowndev/leafeon/README.md

 });
 ~~~

-Register a callback when route is not found
+Register a callback when route is not found.
+It returns router object.

 ~~~js
 leafeon.setErrorCallback(function () {